-April 2015 Share offer

-Summer 2015 Groundworks start on site.
+April 2015 Main share offer Summer 2015 End of main share offer.
+Groundworks start on site.
 Autumn 2015 Completion and commissioning of turbines.

-Spring 2016 First Society AGM

-Spring 2017 Second AGM.
+Spring 2016 First Society AGM Spring 2017 Second AGM.
 First payments to Members and Community Fund.

 A grid connection has been secured from the Distribution Network Operator.
 This connection has been paid for and is a binding commitment.
 The turbines are currently being built in Germany following the payment of deposits funded by the earlier Pioneer share offer.